vibbits/introduction-github/tutorials/1_Get_ready_for_the_course/tutorial.md

 Check the summary bellow to install Ungit:
 *Is easier then it might seam.*

-1. You need to install the software [Node JS](https://nodejs.org/en/).
+1. You need to install the software [Node JS](https://nodejs.org/en/download/prebuilt-installer).

+    Choose the version 18.20.4 so it works.

 2. Enter the terminal
 > P.S.: In windowns you must find the ***CMD** terminal, trying to install with GitBash might not work.